rickosborne/skyline/guide/setting/240-eleuthia.md

 ## ELEUTHIA

-TODO
+Initially a subordinate function of GAIA, ELEUTHIA was detached from GAIA and evolved into an independent AI by the same virus that freed HADES in 3020.
+ELEUTHIA's primary task was managing the repopulation of humans via Cradle facilities.
+Cradle facilities would handle the genetic recombination of zygotes, maturation of fetuses in birthing chambers, and raising of infants via multiservitors â€” humanoid-presenting robotic drones which would act as nannies.

+Many ELEUTHIA Cradle facilities were planned around the globe, at least two of which were built and survived long enough to go online.
+The first, designated ELEUTHIA-01, was built in northwest China.
+Canonically in _Horizon_, ELEUTHIA-02 in Mozambique is mentioned as in the planning stage, but is not confirmed to have gone online.
+ELEUTHIA-09 was located in Cheyenne Mountain, Colorado, and was the home of the people who would eventually become the Nora.

+The status of the ELEUTHIA AI is canonically unknown.
+Given Aloy's maturation in ELEUTHIA-9, one might presume that an instance of ELEUTHIA is still present and functional in ELEUTHIA-9.
+However, it is also just as plausible that GAIA had the ability to take over those functions after ELEUTHIA fled.

 ### Timing

-One interesting point about ELEUTHIA to consider is this: what happened before ELEUTHIA-9 release its wards to the surface?
+One interesting point about ELEUTHIA to consider is this: what happened before ELEUTHIA-9 released its wards to the surface?
 The timeline looks like this:

 * **mid-2100s:** MINERVA spires deactivate the swarms, allowing GAIA to begin terraforming without interference.